Kathakali Dance South India

 Kathakali: The dramatic art of story-telling

-Detailed gestures, flawless body-movements, elaborate costumes, attractive make-up and heart touching narrative of Kathakali, one of the most known classical dance-dramas in India is definitely a beauty to watch in itself.
-The term 'Kathakali' denotes 'Story Play.'
-The long, intense and exquisite performance of Kathakali often leaves the audience spellbound.
-Several tourists do explore this unique characteristic of Kerala's culture.
-Several foreigners have also researched on the history, impact and nuances of Kathakali, as a dance form and story-telling endeavour.
+Detailed gestures, flawless body movements, elaborate costumes, attractive make-up and the heart-touching narrative of Kathakali—one of the most renowned classical dance-dramas in India—are a beauty to witness.
+The term 'Kathakali' denotes 'Story Play'.
+The long, intense and exquisite performances of Kathakali often leave audiences spellbound.
+Many tourists explore this unique aspect of Kerala’s culture, and several foreign scholars have researched the history, impact and nuances of Kathakali as a dance form and story-telling tradition.

 History

-The roots of Kathakali dates to the very essence of Hindu mythological themes, often owing an origin for classical tales such as the Ramayana and the Mahabharata.
-The long, synchronous and dramatic performance revealed by the artist takes years of perfection and practise.
-The elaborate masks worn by the Kathakali dancers are linked with the legend and myth of Kerala.
-The addition of vocals and percussions further enhance the dramatic appeal of the dance.
+The roots of Kathakali trace back to the essence of Hindu mythological themes, especially classical tales such as the Ramayana and the Mahabharata.
+The long, synchronous and dramatic performances showcased by Kathakali artists take years of rigorous practice and perfection.
+The elaborate masks and make-up worn by the dancers are associated with Kerala’s legends and mythology.
+The addition of vocals and percussion instruments further enhances the dramatic appeal of the dance.

 Following are the important features of Kathakali:

-Hand gestures: There are 24 basic mudra/ hand gestures that are included in this dance form.
-Few of them include 'Asamyutha Mudras' ( single hand), 'Samyutha Mudras' ( double hands) and various symbolic gestures.
-In fact, around 470 different symbols are used for this dance form.
+Hand gestures: There are 24 basic mudras (hand gestures) used in this dance form.
+Some include 'Asamyutha Mudras' (single-hand gestures) and 'Samyutha Mudras' (double-hand gestures), along with many symbolic gestures.
+In total, nearly 470 different symbols are used in Kathakali.

-Thus, this world renowned art form and narrative is a distinctive and attractive part of Kerala's tourism repertoire.
-They include a journey into one's own self, understanding of Hindu legends, the beauty of Carnatic music and the impact of dramatic story-telling.
+Thus, this world-renowned art form is a distinctive and captivating part of Kerala's cultural heritage.
+Kathakali offers a journey into one’s inner self while presenting the richness of Hindu legends, the beauty of Carnatic music, and the power of dramatic storytelling.